jubel8180-cloudly/data-transfer-aws-fs-sqs/README.md

-# firehose File Creation from Lambda trigger
+# Serverless Application
+## Data processing through firehose and sqs using lambda function

 ## About <a name = "about"></a>